System Design Space

 Identification

-• The subject reports the identifier: email, phone, employee ID, service account name.
+• The subject presents an identifier: email, phone number, employee number, or service account name.

-• An ID does not prove identity by itself.
+• The identifier helps find a record, but it does not prove the caller's identity by itself.

 BCP